ExCiteS/airquality/README.md

 cordova plugin add cordova-plugin-geolocation
 ```

-Also, add platforms (SDK must be installed for each platform):
+Also, add platforms (SDK must be installed for each phone platform):

 ```console
 cordova platform add browser